Circus

 A shift in form has been credited with a revival of the circus tradition since the late 1970s, when a number of groups began to experiment with new circus formats and aesthetics, typically avoiding the use of animals to focus exclusively on human artistry.
-Circus companies and artistes within this movement, often termed "new circus" or "cirque nouveau", have tended to favor a theatrical approach, combining character-driven circus acts with original music in a broad variety of styles to convey complex themes or stories.
+Circus companies and artistes within this movement, often termed "new circus" or "cirque nouveau", have tended to favour a theatrical approach, combining character-driven circus acts with original music in a broad variety of styles to convey complex themes or stories.
 Since the 1990s, a more avant-garde approach to presenting traditional circus techniques or "disciplines" in ways that align more closely to performance art, dance or visual arts has been given the name "contemporary circus".
 This labelling can cause confusion based upon the other use of the phrase contemporary circus to mean "circus of today".
 For this reason, some commentators have begun using the term "21st Century Circus" to encompass all the various styles available in the present day.
 21st Century Circus continues to develop new variations on the circus tradition while absorbing new skills, techniques, and stylistic influences from other art forms and technological developments.
 For aesthetic or economic reasons, 21st Century Circus productions may often be staged in theaters rather than in large outdoor tents.